Orchestre national du Capitole de Toulouse: History

 Initially named Orchestre du Capitole de Toulouse, the orchestra began as the opera orchestra of Théâtre du Capitole.
 Notable past music directors of the orchestra have included André Cluytens (beginning in 1932) and Georges Prêtre (1951–1955), but the Orchestre du Capitole rose to international prominence during Michel Plasson's tenure as music director, from 1968 to 2003.

 Until Plasson's era, the orchestra was a purely operatic orchestra, rarely playing symphonies and almost never touring.
-Within twelve years, Plasson's insistence of higher artistic standards and goals had improved the orchestra's reputation dramatically.
+Within twelve years, Plasson's insistence of higher artistic standards and goals had improved the orchestra's reputation.
 He began a period of critically acclaimed recordings and tours, and in 1980 the orchestra was bestowed the title of a French 'National' orchestra.
-Since 1974, the Halle aux Grains become the orchestra's main concert hall.
+Since 1974, the Halle aux Grains became the orchestra's main concert hall.
 It was originally a market and was later converted to a boxing arena, before becoming the orchestra's principle symphonic residence.

-Plasson's flamboyant personality, his insistence on playing and recording the French repertoire (especially rarely played pieces), and his record deal with EMI, combined to make the orchestra the "reference" French orchestra, the most visible and most visibly French, with approximately one hundred records released.
+Plasson's personality, his insistence on playing and recording French repertoire (especially rarely played pieces), and his record contract with EMI, combined to make the orchestra the "reference" French orchestra, the most visible and most visibly French, with approximately one hundred records released.
 He also created a fundraising group called 'Aida', which has many large business donors, most notably Airbus, as well as banks.
-'Aida' contributes to the orchestra's very busy international touring calendar, and recordings.
-It was early in Plasson's tenure that the orchestra began to tour internationally, and it continues to tour heavily today.
+'Aida' contributes to the orchestra's international touring calendar, and recordings.
+It was early in Plasson's tenure that the orchestra began to tour internationally, and it continues to tour today.

-Natalie Dessay began her career as a singer in the Choeur du Capitole and also made her solo debut with the orchestra.
-In 2014 she sang with the orchestra in the title role of Manon, which was her last official opera performance.